Poppa Mojo’s to close on Halloween

 “We weren’t here to be a bar.
 We weren’t here to get people drunk.
 We were here to provide a good time for everybody: good food, good drinks, good music,” Taylor said.

-After his wife passed away in January 2019, he sold the building to new landlords, and his lease ends on Oct.
-31 this year.
+After his wife died in January 2019, he sold the building to new landlords, and his lease ends Thursday, Oct.
+31, this year.
 He will use his new free time to take care of his elderly mother and stepfather, as well as to reconnect with some old hobbies, such as making music and surfing.
 Taylor said he’s made sure his employees all have jobs lined up as well.

-To close out its history, Poppa Mojo’s will host karaoke every Tuesday, Wednesday and Thursday with live music on Friday and Saturday; it is closed Sunday and Monday.
+To close out its history, Poppa Mojo’s will host karaoke every Tuesday, Wednesday and Thursday with live music Friday and Saturday; it is closed Sunday and Monday.

 Feeding Cape in more ways than one

-While the bar maybe closing, Taylor still wants to keep serving food.
+While the bar may be closing, Taylor still wants to keep serving food.
 In particular, he aims to continue the Feed Cape program his wife started.
 The program feeds people in need if they stop by Poppa Mojo’s at a certain time.

 Nobody ever took advantage of Feed Cape by pretending to be destitute, which Taylor was thankful for.
 Especially at the height of the pandemic, people even left tips or entire dishes to help him feed the hungry.

-“It went from [feeding] two or three people a day to 40 or 50 a day.
+“It went from (feeding) two or three people a day to 40 or 50 a day.
 It got intense.
 We had all this food, and we went through it, then food started showing up here.
 I’d have food at my front door when I’d come in to do this.
 People would leave things with no notes, no names, just people leaving things for me to cook,” he said.

 He used tips he received at the restaurant to buy most of the food for Feed Cape.